 Find the Cheapest Insurance Quotes in Your Area

 ValuePenguin conducted research into home insurance rates in 259 cities throughout Illinois.
 To do so, our analysts gathered quotes for a 2,000 square foot sample home in each city across several different insurers to arrive at an average cost per city.
 These costs varied upwards of 50% between different regions.
-The mean cost of a homeowners insurance policy in Illinois is $1,538 per year based on this benchmark property.
-ValuePenguin’s findings can serve to help homeowners better anticipate the insurance cost of their new home and understand the relative difference across the cities in our study.
+The mean cost of a homeowners insurance policy in Illinois is $1,543 per year based on this benchmark property.
+ValuePenguin’s findings can serve to help homeowners better anticipate the insurance cost of their new home and understand the relative difference between the cities in our study.
 Read more below, or use our quote tool above to start finding homeowners insurance quotes.

 - Cheapest Homeowners Insurance Companies

 - Homeowners Insurance Rates in Illinois's Largest Cities